osherjacobs/LabWork_Findings/vector7c.md

 Custom C# MiniDumpWriteDump implementation via P/Invoke to `dbghelp.dll`.
 Executed as SYSTEM via remote scheduled task shell.
 Output: `C:\Windows\Temp\out2.dmp` (~135MB).

+curio.exe is a custom C# binary.
+It calls MiniDumpWriteDump directly via P/Invoke against dbghelp.dll.
+No LOLBins, no known tool signatures.
+The evasion is architectural — remove the LOLBin, call the API directly.

+Source not published.
+The point of this research is the detection boundary, not the tool.

 ### Step 3 — Exfiltration

 Dump exfiltrated to analyst machine via SMB.